que-es-y-como-usar-npm

 NPM allows you to define custom scripts.
 These scripts allow us to automate common tasks, such as running tests, compiling code, or generating documentation.

-Let’s see some basic NPM commands to be able to use it in Node.Js projects.
+Let’s look at some basic NPM commands to be able to use it in Node.js projects.

 npm init

-This creates a package.json file, which is the starting point for creating a project in Node.js.
+This creates a package.json file, which is the starting point for creating a Node.js project.

-To install all the packages listed as dependencies in the package.json file, simply do:
+To install all the packages listed as dependencies in the package.json file, we simply do:

 npm install

-The libraries are downloaded and stored in the node_modules folder.
+The libraries are downloaded and saved in the node_modules folder.

 To install a package, use the following command: